zk/leiningen-init-script/README.md

 A leiningen plugin that allows you to generate *NIX init scripts.
 Alpha quality.

+If you have an feature suggestions / bug reports, please open up an [issue](https://github.com/zkim/leiningen-init-script/issues)

 ## Lein

 Add <code>[leiningen-init-script "0.1.0"]</code> to the :dev-dependencies section in your project.clj.